SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-01-unaffordable-rich.md

 - __It might be wise to experiment with a _consumption tax:_ a levy paied on income minus savings.__  If you save &amp; invest a lot, you don't pay much; if you spend a lot, then you get taxed.
-This would reduce some of the status-signalling expenditure, particularly on the part of the wealthy.
+This would reduce some of the status-signalling expenditure, particularly on the part of the wealthy, though really for all of us.
 - __Global legislation is needed on corporate governance, to ensure that especially the large corporations are run fairly and transparently.__  The ratio of top to bottom pay rates of more than 200:1 is just not sustainable, since it concentrates wealth in the